wp-plugins/custom-banners/readme.txt

 - To output Random Banners from a Specific Group, place the shortcode [banner group='test' count='3' transition='scrollHorz' timer='2000'] in the desired area of the Page or Post Content.
 Change the value of count from 3 to however many slides you want to use.
 For transition, use either 'scrollHorz' or 'fadeIn'.
 For timer, use 1000 times the number of seconds you want between transitions (ie, for 4 seconds input 4000.)
 - To output Random Banners, place the shortcode [banner count='3' transition='scrollHorz' timer='2000'] in the desired area of the Page or Post Content.
 Change the value of count from 3 to however many slides you want to use.
 For transition, use either 'scrollHorz' or 'fadeIn'.
 For timer, use 1000 times the number of seconds you want between transitions (ie, for 4 seconds input 4000.)
 - Supported transitions are "scrollVert","scrollHorz","fadeIn","fadeOut","flipHorz","flipVert", and "tileSlide".
+- To Show Pager Icons below your Banner, use the attribute pager='true' or pager='1'.
+On the Widget, check the box next to Show Pager Icons.

 == Frequently Asked Questions ==